Pixinn/rgb2amiga/README.md

-**amiga2rgb** is a small program to convert a modern RGB image (jpeg, png, etc.) to an IFF/ILMB tailored for the Amiga 500.
+**amiga2rgb** is a small program to convert modern RGB images (jpeg, png, etc.) to an IFF/ILMB tailored for the Amiga 500.

 ## How to use